-When you proofread, make sure the edited information from the original manuscript was typeset correctly.
+When you proofread, make sure the information from the original content was edited and designed correctly.
 Please avoid changing the wording of sentences or order of the sections, or adding or deleting copy when you proofread.

-If you do make changes to typesetting, don't "cut and paste" to re-arrange sections and don't provide new text pasted over the typeset version.
-The graphic designer needs to see what wording or ordering has changed from the typeset version, so make any revisions directly on the proofs.
-With a red pen, cross out what you no longer want included, insert new copy, and use arrows to re-arrange sections.
-If space does not allow you to write your corrections in their appropriate places on the typeset version, use the letters A, B, C, etc., to label consecutively where replacement material or new copy should be inserted on the proof.
-On the bottom of the page or on a separate sheet, write the new copy and refer to A, B, C, etc., so we'll know where to insert the new information.
+If you do make changes, use a red pen, cross out what you no longer want included, insert new copy, and use arrows to re-arrange sections.
+If space does not allow you to write your corrections in their appropriate places on the proof, use the letters A, B, C, etc., to label consecutively where replacement material or new copy should be inserted on the proof.
+In a Word file, provide the new copy and refer to A, B, C, etc., so we'll know where to insert the new information.

 Also, avoid bringing in someone who wasn't involved with the project from the start.
-If you provide the manuscript, be sure everyone who needs to approve the material has carefully reviewed it and offered their feedback before you turn it in to the Marketing and Creative Services Department.
-If we have written the copy for you, you will have an opportunity to read the material before it is typeset.
+If you provide the content, be sure everyone who needs to approve the material has carefully reviewed it and offered their feedback before you turn it in to the Marketing and Creative Services Department.
+If we have written the copy for you, you will have an opportunity to read the material before it is put into design.